ADVERTISING

 Registration required

-Information stand at Rosenhöhe
+Information booth at Rosenhöhe

-The Lower Monument Protection Authority will be providing information about its work and publications at the entrance to Rosenhöhe in front of the teahouse from 10 a.m. to 3 p.m.
-The Rosenhöhe Park Friends Association will also be there.
+The Lower Monument Protection Authority will be providing information about its work and publications at the entrance to Rosenhöhe, in front of the teahouse, from 10 a.m. to 3 p.m.
+The Friends of Rosenhöhe Park Association will also be present.

 (Darmstadt - Red/PSD/Stip)